One or Both Feet That Are Turned Inward (Clubfoot) in Children: What to Know

 How is this diagnosed?

-• With a physical exam at the time of birth.
+• A physical exam at the time of birth.

 How is this treated?

 The goal of treatment is to straighten the foot so your child can stand or walk painlessly with the sole of the foot flat on the ground.
-The foot shape can usually be corrected with stretching, casting, and bracing.
-In rare cases, surgery is needed.
-The treatment plan may include:
+This may include:

 • Gently stretching the foot toward the normal position.

 • Holding the foot in place with a full leg cast.
-In some cases, taping may be used in place of casting.
+In some cases, taping may be used instead of casting.

 • Removing the cast each week, stretching the foot toward the normal position, and then placing a new cast.
 This process is continued for 5 to 8 weeks or until the foot is in a normal position.